lqiang67/rectified-flow/README.md

 </div>

-**Rectified Flows** is a repository that presents a unified and minimal codebase for implementing various diffusion and flow models.
+**Rectified Flows** is a unified and minimal codebase for various flow and diffusion models.

 ---